 Then imagine all those flavors and textures wrapped in tender tortilla bread.
 It’s definitely a party in my mouth!
 Seriously, whoever invented tacos deserves an award.

 But, while tacos are undeniably awesome, they are hardly a complete meal.
-If you serve it at your next party, you’ll need a few side dishes to turn Taco Tuesday into a meal!
+You’ll need a few sides for a true fiesta!

 Let’s start with the classics, shall we?
 If you will serve tacos at your next feast, chances are you’re going for a Mexican theme, right?
 And, apart from tacos, what screams more Mexican than a big bowl of chips with a side of salsa?